The Church of Jesus Christ of Latter-day Saints in Guatemala

 The Church of Jesus Christ of Latter-day Saints in Guatemala refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Guatemala.
 The first convert in Guatemala was baptized in 1948.
-As of December 31, 2021, there were 284,780 members in 436 congregations in Guatemala.
+As of December 31, 2024, there were 292,639 members in 437 congregations in Guatemala.
 Guatemala ranks as having the 4th most members of the LDS Church in North America and 8th worldwide.

 History

 The first missionaries arrived in Guatemala in 1947.
 The first convert in Guatemala was baptized in 1948.
 The Central American Mission headquartered in Guatemala City was organized in 1952.
 The church obtained official recognition in Guatemala in 1966.
 Guatemala's first stake was formed in 1967 in Guatemala City.

 In October 2019, the Coban Guatemala Temple was announced by church president Russell M. Nelson.
-This was to be the third temple of the LDS Church in the country.
+The temple was dedicated in June 2024 by Dale G. Renlund and is the church's third temple in the country.

+Stakes and districts

 Missions

 As of February 2023, Guatemala had the following missions: